 You may be surprised to know that among the lawyers and captains of industry, many of the Chief Executives of the United States gained valuable leadership experience as small business owners.
-Here’s a roundup of 7 presidents who ran their own businesses.
+Here’s a roundup of seven US presidents who ran small businesses.

 1. George Washington (1st President)

-Washington ran two successful whiskey stills in early 1797, after his farm manager, James Anderson, convinced the first President to give it a go, Washington allowed Anderson and his farmhands to construct a proper whiskey distillery on the grounds of Mount Vernon.
+Washington ran two successful whiskey stills in early 1797 after his farm manager, James Anderson, convinced him to give it a go.
+Washington allowed Anderson and his farmhands to construct a proper whiskey distillery on the grounds of Mount Vernon.
 With a boiler and five copper stills, the 2,250 square foot distillery became profitable almost instantly.
 What’s more, the near 11,000 gallons it produced in 1799 made it the largest whiskey distillery in the country at the time.

 2. Abraham Lincoln (16th President)